course-details-portlet

 Further on evaluation

 Grades are based on assessment of a portfolio and oral presentation.
 The portfolio should contain digital posters with professionally executed architectural drawings, illustrations, descriptive text, and model photographs that document the final project work in the course.
 All digital material should be delivered for censorship within the stated deadline.
 For the oral presentation exam, the student must give an oral presentation of the project work for censorship.
+Participation in the design and construction phase of the projects is mandatory.
 All compulsory exercises must be submitted and approved to be able to submit the final exam.

 Specific conditions